-Graduates who remain in Florida to work and who earning at a certain threshold are a valid indicator of the contribution of private colleges and universities to the workforce (statutory goal 3).
-However, the threshold of \$22,000 was established some time ago and may need to be increased.
+Having graduates who remain in Florida to work is one of the main contributions of private colleges and universities to the workforce (statutory goal 3).
+However, the earnings threshold of \$22,000 was established some time ago and should be removed.
+The main goal is to have graduates remain in Florida rather than moving to another state.
+The measure of graduates found in full time employment in Florida 5 years after graduation is a valid measure of the success of state support of independent colleges and universities.

 This measuring procedure yields the same results on repeated trials, and data are complete and sufficiently error-free.
-Information collected on employment and earnings is the best available at this time.
-However, there are some gaps in the data.
-For instance, self-employed workers are not included in the Florida unemployment insurance wage report.

-Department: Program: Service/Budge Education Private Colleges and Universities et Entity: ACT1901, ACT1906, ACT1946, ACT1956, ACT1936, ACT1938, ACT1940, and ACT1960 Measure 41: Licensure/certification rates of award recipients, (where applicable), (Delineate by Academic Contract; Florida Resident Access Grant; Historically Black Colleges and Universities) Action (check one): ☐ Change in © Requesting revision to approved performance measure. data sources or measurement methodologies. new measure. performance measure.
-Data bases on and Methodology: licensure and certification shared with the Department of Education are not aplete to report data on this measure.
-This measure r equires clarity. d revising this measure to 'Pass rate on licensure/certification exams (where the first sitting (Delineate by Academic Contract; and Historically Black Colleges s)'. listorically Black Colleges and Universities and institutions that receive contract shall report this measure directly to the Office of Articulation.
-Methodology: N Not yet established.
+Department: Program: Service/Budge Measure 41: Education Private Colleges and Universities t Entity: ACT1901, ACT1906, ACT1946, ACT1956, ACT1936, ACT1938, Action (check of one): ☐ Change in C☐ Requesting revision to approved performance measure. data sources or measurement methodologies. new measure. performance measure.
+Data bases on I and Methodology: icensure and certification shared with the Department of Education are not plete to report data on this measure.
+This measure re equires clarity.
+I revising this measure to 'Pass rate on licensure/certification exams (where the first sitting (Delineate by Academic Contract; and Historically Black Colleges s)'. istorically Black Colleges and Universities and institutions that receive contract shall report this measure directly to the Office of Articulation.
+Methodology: N ot yet established.
 Validity: Methodology no ot yet implemented; validity not yet established.
 Reliability: Methodology no ot yet implemented; reliability not yet established.

-Program: Service/Budge Measure 42: Education Private Colleges and Universities Entity: ACT1901, ACT1906, ACT1946, and ACT1956 Number/percent of baccalaureate degree recipients who are employed in an occupation identified as high wage/high skill on the Workforce Estimating Conference list (This measure would be for each Academic Contract and for the Florida Resident Access Grant) Action (check o ne): ☐ Change in d☐ Requesting revision to approved performance measure. ata sources or measurement methodologies. new measure. performance measure.
+Program: Education Private Colleges and Universities t Entity: ACT1901, ACT1906, ACT1946, and ACT1956 Number/percent of baccalaureate degree recipients who are employed in an occupation identified as high wage/high skill on the Workforce Estimating Conference list (This measure would be for each Academic Contract and for the Florida Resident Access Grant) Action (check o ne): ☐ Change in d☐ Requesting revision to approved performance measure. ata sources or measurement methodologies. new measure. performance measure.
 Data Sources a This measure re and Methodology: equires clarity. e contract program funds are baccalaureate degree-specific.
 As a result, data ralized for all students.
-An aggregation of performance data would thus be identified as higl e degree does not qualify a person to obtain employment in an occupation in wage/high skill on the Workforce Estimating Conference Targeted Occupations pations all require a technical education at the certificate- or degree-level.
+An aggregation of performance data would thus be identified as hig e degree does not qualify a person to obtain employment in an occupation h wage/high skill on the Workforce Estimating Conference Targeted Occupations pations all require a technical education at the certificate- or degree-level.
 We recommend deleting this measure.
 Data Source: N/ A Methodology: N /A ICUF graduates were found employed in an occupation requiring a technical degree, that employment would not be related to the baccalaureate degree.
 Reliability: N/A